VALHALLA series glossary

 Forest Park: More than 5,000 acres of forest, guided trails, vistas and more, all within the city limits of Portland, Oregon.
 Forest Park contains the 30-mile Wildwood Trail as part of the 40-Mile Loop system linking Forest Park to other routes along the Columbia River and the Willamette Greenway.

 Freya: Norse goddess of love, healing, fertility, and death.
 Twin sister of Freyr.
-In Valhalla, Freya has become quite the shaman after years of study with mystics and healers of many of the world’s religions; she and her brother operate a martial arts studio—the Raven Dojo—in Beaverton, Oregon.
+Freya has become quite the shaman after years of study with mystics and healers of many of the world’s religions; she and her brother operate a martial arts studio — the Raven Dojo —in Beaverton, Oregon.
 Cousin to Heimdall, Saga, Bragi, and Thor.
 Niece to Frigga, Odin, and Loki.

 Freyr: Norse god of nature and virility.
 Twin brother to Freya.
-In Valhalla, Freyr and his sister own and operate the Raven Dojo—a martial arts studio—in Beaverton, Oregon.
+In Moon Dog Magic, Freyr and his sister own and operate the Raven Dojo — a martial arts studio — in Beaverton, Oregon.
 Cousin to Heimdall, Thor, Bragi, and Saga.
 Nephew to Odin, Frigga, and Loki.

 Frost Giants: First appear in Iduna’s Apples.
 This race of nature spirits are imbued with supernatural strength and have historically been locked in conflict with the gods.
 In legend, it has not been uncommon for the Frost Giants and the gods to intermarry.